DebanKsahu/ReLoop/README.md

 ## Problem Statement

-The global proliferation of single-use plastic bags continues to be a major environmental concern, contributing to landfill overflow, marine pollution, and greenhouse gas emissions.
-Despite various recycling initiatives, most systems lack transparency, traceability, and meaningful incentives for both consumers and stakeholders.
-As highlighted by Walmart Canada's 2024 sustainability challenge, there is a critical need for an innovative, tech-driven solution that not only eliminates single-use plastics but also actively engages users and partners in a circular economy.
+The unchecked use of single-use plastic bags remains a critical environmental challenge, leading to overflowing landfills, marine pollution, and increased greenhouse gas emissions.
+As highlighted by Walmart Canada's 2024 sustainability challenge ([source](https://walmart.converge.tech/content/converge/en_in/sparkathon/building-a-sustainable-future.html)), most recycling initiatives lack transparency, traceability, and effective incentives for both consumers and stakeholders.
+There is a pressing need for a tech-driven, transparent, and engaging solution that not only eliminates single-use plastics but also motivates users and partners to participate in a circular economy.

 ReLoop addresses this challenge by providing a robust backend system for a reusable bag return ecosystem.
 The platform leverages unique QR-coded bags, digital transaction tracking, and an incentive-based model to encourage sustainable behavior.
 By enabling real-time lifecycle monitoring, role-based access for users and workers, and seamless partner/vendor integration, ReLoop ensures that every bag's journey—from issuance to reuse or recycling—is transparent, auditable, and rewarding.
-This approach empowers retailers, staff, and customers to collaboratively reduce plastic waste and build a more sustainable future.
+This approach empowers retailers, staff, and customers to collaboratively reduce plastic waste and build a scalable, sustainable future.

 ## About the Project